 Hi!
 Thank you for visiting my blog.
 I’m Jeanette, a 30-someting Mom doing my best!
-I am a primarily a stay-at home Mom (SAHM) to 4 beautiful little boys and our oldest just turned 5!
-My sons are very active imaginative boys and I am very busy and in love being their Mom.
+I am a primarily a stay-at home Mom (SAHM) to 4 beautiful little boys and our oldest is 5!
+My sons are very active, imaginative boys and I am very busy and love being their Mom.
 It was one day that I was making pancakes, and my 4 year old said “Hey Mom, I can’t hang from this” and I turned around to see him innocently hanging from the light fixture over the dining room table with both arms.
 After taking him off of the table, shutting off the power to the house, and hubby fixing the fixture…I looked at him and said “You’re bananas!!!”
 I then thought, if my kids are bananas then I suppose I’m Mama Banana.

 In addition to being a full-time Mom, I also have a pay-job as an Occupational Therapist.
 I work in geriatrics but the days are here and there.
 I typically work in a nursing home or assisted-living center and really enjoy working with the elderly.
 I used to work at my pay-job full time, even as a manger, but now work on an as-needed basis so I can care for my brood (cluck cluck cluck).
-I often miss spending time with other adults, but wouldn’t trade the finger painting and stepping on Mega Bloks for anything.
+I often miss spending time with other adults, but wouldn’t trade the finger painting and stepping on LEGOs for anything.

 When I was expecting my first son, I listened to others and my OB who warned that I may have a “big baby”.
-This terrified me and I went for an induction.
+This terrified me and I agree to go for an induction.
 I heavily regret this decision because like many Moms, I wound up with a c-section.
 For a long time I believed this was the worst experience of my life (I later read that a woman is 75% more likely to wind up with a c-section with an induction).
 My son and I started out great with breastfeeding despite my surgery.
 This was until our pediatrician ordered formula in the hospital for his biliruben level and 24 hours a day under lights.
 Our breastfeeding relationship went downhill from there.
 I was devastated.
 Not only did my birth plan fail, but I also was unable to breastfeed my baby well.

 We were discharged home almost 5 days later; I sat wounded from my long labor and surgery, cracked and bleeding nipples from terrible nursing advice, totally sleep deprived, in cold/hot sweats for hours every day and cried for what I believe 6 weeks straight.
 I felt I had completely failed as a Mom.
+I

 I found hope and solace in the local La Leche League and over 5 years of nursing and 3- 9+ lb baby VBAC’s later I’m tandem nursing my 4rd baby and his older brother!
 There are few things more supportive then other breastfeeding Moms and if you need support, I highly recommend finding your local group in person or online!
 No one can relate to my experiences like other Moms and finding another Mom for support can be an amazing experience, I highly recommend it.